Winterfold House: Estate owners

 Charles Armytage-Moore came from a background of Irish aristocracy.
 Educated at Repton School, he was a founder partner in the stockbrokers Buckmaster and Moore, (taken over by Credit Suisse in 1987).
 He was a member of the Marylebone Cricket Club, and married Celine Pappa in 1917.
 A few weeks later, her youngest brother Second Lieutenant Armaud Pappa was killed at Arras.
-Celine, the eldest daughter of a London-based Greek stockbroker Demosthenes George Pappa and french wife, Franceska Jacobi, born in Paris.
+Celine, the eldest daughter of a London-based Greek stockbroker Demosthenes George Pappa and French-born wife, Franceska Jacobi, born in Paris.
 They honeymooned by travelling the world and returned to purchase the estate in 1923.
 Charles acquired additional land in 1925 and continued the garden development started by Richard Webster.
 He reconstructed the main facade in Queen Anne style.
 He enhanced the gardens with rare rhododendrons, camellias, azaleas and magnolias.
 One particular red-flowered species (Rhododendron barbatum Wallich ex G. Don 1834) won an Award of Merit when exhibited by Winterfold House in 1934.
 Celine became a member of the Surrey Archaeological Society in 1927.
-Charles became an invalid and died in 1960 and his wife soon afterwards.
+Charles became an invalid and died in 1960.
 They had no children, so the property together with their fantastic collection of furniture and art was auctioned off.
+His wife Celine died in Haslemere in 1970.